-Pursuant to the Investment Management Agreement, we pay MCC Advisors a fee for investment advisory and management services consisting of a base management fee and a two-part incentive fee.
+Pursuant to the Investment Management Agreement, we pay MCC Advisors a fee for investment advisory and management services consisting of a base management fee and a twopart incentive fee.

 On December 3, 2015, MCC Advisors recommended and, in consultation with the Board, agreed to reduce fees under the Investment Management Agreement.
 Beginning January 1, 2016, the base management fee was reduced to 1.50% on gross assets above \$1 billion.
-In addition, MCC Advisors reduced its incentive fee from 20% on pre-incentive fee net investment income over an 8% hurdle, to 17.5% on pre-incentive fee net investment income over a 6% hurdle.
+In addition, MCC Advisors reduced its incentive fee from 20% on pre-incentive fee net investment income over a 6% hurdle.
 Moreover, the revised incentive fee includes a netting mechanism and is subject to a rolling three-year look back from January 1, 2016 forward.
 Under no circumstances will the new fee structure result in higher fees to MCC Advisors than fees under the prior investment management agreement.